Logo

 To our elected leaders in Congress:

-We, the undersigned, urge you to take immediate action to protect affordable health care for Alabama families by extending the enhanced Premium Tax Credits (ePTCs) before they expire at the end of 2025.
+We, the undersigned, urge you to take immediate action to protect affordable health care for Alabama families by extending the enhanced Premium Tax Credits (ePTCs).

 Please do not close this window.
 You will need to come back to this window to enter your code.